 Section 1446(f) provides that if any portion of the gain on a disposition of an interest in a partnership would be treated as effectively connected with the conduct of a trade or business within the United States, the transferee shall be required to deduct and withhold a tax equal to 10% of the amount realized on the disposition.
 Under applicable Treasury regulations that became effective January 1, 2023, a transferee of an interest in a publicly traded partnership (a "PTP") (such as the REIT Units) will not be required to withhold under Section 1446(f) if the transfer is effected through one or more brokers.
 Instead, the withholding obligation will fall upon the applicable broker, as determined under the regulations.
-Exceptions to broker withholding are available with respect to transfers of interests in PTPs in certain limited circumstances.
-For example, a broker will generally be able to rely on a "qualified notice" posted by a PTP indicating that the PTP is not engaged in a trade or business within the United States at any time during its taxable year (the "No US TOB Exception").
-Granite REIT is expected to post such a qualified notice as it believes it currently meets the No US TOB Exception, but no assurance can be given that Granite REIT will continue to meet the No US TOB Exception or any other exception to withholding under Section 1446(f), and 10% withholding may be required in connection with the transfer of REIT Units by non-U.S. REIT Unitholders.
+Exceptions to broker withholding are available with respect to transfers of interests in PTPs in certain circumstances.
+A broker will generally be able to rely on a "qualified notice" posted by a PTP indicating that the PTP is not engaged in a trade or business within the United States at any time during its taxable year (the "No US TOB Exception").
+Granite REIT has posted such qualified notices throughout the fiscal year ended December 31 2023 and is expected to post such qualified notices monthly going forward as it believes it currently meets the No US TOB Exception, but no assurance can be given that Granite REIT will continue to meet the No US TOB Exception or any other exception to withholding under Section 1446(f), and 10% withholding may be required in connection with the transfer of REIT Units by non-U.S. REIT Unitholders.
 Non-U.S. REIT Unitholders are urged to consult their brokers and tax advisors about the applicability of withholding under Section 1446(f).